samcoogan/Sudoku-Solved/README.md

 Sudoku Solved is a web application created using Flask and written with Python and Javascript.

-This applicition can currently be found here:
+This application can currently be found here:
 <br>
 <a href="http://samcoogan.pythonanywhere.com/">http://samcoogan.pythonanywhere.com/</a>